muhan-alan-li/document-analysis/README.md

 # Document-analysis Project

-This was a [mini-project](MP1-Analyzing-Text-Documents-9765295da59046c79767d68ae85ebb71) done for a my software construction course at UBC, I've listed my contributions to the project below
+This was the first of three miniprojects done for a my software construction course at UBC, I've listed my contributions to the project below

 - **Setting up Document Object**
   - Both constructor methods